USING YOUR WHOLE HOUSE FAN

 24" fans need 8 square feet of opening

-Directing airflow: This can be achieved by opening specific doors and windows.
+Direct indoor airflow by opening specific doors and windows in your home.
 If you want to direct a strong airflow through your bedroom, open windows in that room only.
 It is important to note that with any combination of openings, you must ensure that you have provided enough air intake.
-Opening more windows will result in less of breeze per each window.
+Opening more windows will result in less of breeze coming through each window.